J-Wengler/data_master/README.md

 # data_master

-Simple run ./docker_test to perfrom a sample analysis using FastTextArticleTitle.py and the BioWordVec Model.
+Run ./docker_test to perform a sample analysis using FastTextArticleTitle.py and the BioWordVec Model.